-What is Information Retrieval?
+1.1 What is Information Retrieval?

-Information retrieval refers to the process of obtaining and accessing relevant information from various sources to meet the specific needs of users.
+Information retrieval refers to obtaining and accessing relevant information from various sources to meet the specific needs of users.
 It involves systematically exploring and retrieving data, documents, or resources stored in different formats, such as text, images, audio, or video.
 The primary goal of information retrieval is to effectively bridge the gap between users and the vast amount of information available, ensuring that the retrieved data aligns with their information requirements.
 This process often involves using search engines, databases, and other retrieval systems that employ algorithms and techniques to match user queries with the most appropriate and valuable information.
-Information retrieval plays a crucial role in enhancing productivity, decision-making, research, and overall information management in various domains by facilitating access to pertinent knowledge and reducing the time and effort required to find it.
+Information retrieval is crucial in enhancing productivity, decision-making, research, and overall information management in various domains by facilitating access to pertinent knowledge and reducing the time and effort required to find it.

 Definitions